Monty's Star puts himself in the Albert Bartlett picture as De Bromhead saddles a 1-2

 - 3rd5Search For Glory9/4

-Henry de Bromhead went into the Grade 3 Surehaul Mercedes Benz Novice Hurdle with one leading fancy for the Albert Bartlett Novices' Hurdle in Hiddenvalley Lake, and emerged from it with two, as the 8-13 favourite went down narrowly to stable companion Monty's Star.
+Henry de Bromhead went into the Grade 3 Surehaul Mercedes-Benz Novice Hurdle with one leading fancy for the Albert Bartlett Novices' Hurdle in Hiddenvalley Lake and emerged from it with two, as the 8-13 favourite went down narrowly to stablemate Monty's Star.

-Rachael Blackmore tried to make all at a steady pace on Hiddenvalley Lake, giving away 6lb and upwards to his rivals, and he went down battling with only his stable companion able to sustain a challenge.
-Monty's Star eventually got the better of the argument under Sean Flanagan on the climb to the finish with Search For Glory a length away in third.
+Rachael Blackmore tried to make all at a steady pace on Hiddenvalley Lake, giving away 6lb and upwards to his rivals, and he went down battling with only Monty's Star able to sustain a challenge.
+Sean Flanagan's mount eventually got the better of the argument on the climb to the finish with Search For Glory a length away in third.

+It was a first win of any description for the six-year-old in the colours of Minella Indo's owner Barry Maloney, who also owned the winner's half-brother, Monalee, a previous winner of this race.

 The son of Walk In The Park was cut to a best-priced 14-1 with William Hill for Cheltenham, although he is as low as 7-1 in places.